Adsidera/musiklovers.github.io/_posts/2017-11-13-is-there-only-beethoven.markdown

 ---

-So many years have passed since the first season we are taking into account, 2008/2009.<br>More than 4500 events, between exhibitions and concerts happened at Konzerthaus Berlin in these last 10 years.
+More than 4500 events, between exhibitions and concerts happened at Konzerthaus Berlin in these last 10 years.

 Think about it: what are 10 years?

 A lot of time, that you can easily associate with a lot of personal and social changes.
 A newborn baby in ten years is already a grown kid that can speak, write, read, study, even play an instrument.

 But for classical music?
 10 years in comparison to the centuries-old &nbsp;classical music are instead just like a drop of water in an ocean.&nbsp;